-Essays earning a score of 8 effectively analyze the strategies that the speaker uses to praise his subject and move his audience.
+Essays earning a score of 8 effectively develop a position on the ethics of offering incentives for charitable acts.
+The evidence used is appropriate and convincing.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of those scored a 6 but provide a more complete explanation or demonstrate a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but provide a more complete argument or demonstrate a more mature prose style.